dsa89/Vertex-Randomizer/README.md

 ** KNOWN ISSUES **

 Addon will not initiate without a present shape key.
-Please do not report it as the addon needs shape keys to function
+Please do not report it as the addon needs shape keys to function.